 Directive 2013/36/EU sets out the legal framework for the prudential assessment of acquisitions by natural or legal persons of qualifying holdings in credit institutions and of further increases of such holdings.
-The Directive, recognising the potential international and cross-sectorial dimensions of such acquisitions, sets out in Article 22(9) a specific mandate for EBA to develop draft Implementing Technical Standards to establish common procedures, forms and templates for the consultation process between the relevant competent authorities as referred to in Article 24 of Directive 2013/36/EU.
-This consultation paper sets out the EBA proposal to fulfil this mandate.
+The Directive, recognising the potential international and cross-sectorial dimensions of such acquisitions, sets out in Article 22(9) a specific mandate for the EBA to develop draft implementing technical standards to establish common procedures, forms and templates for the consultation process between the relevant competent authorities as referred to in Article 24 of Directive 2013/36/EU.
+This final report sets out the final draft prepared by the EBA to fulfil this mandate.